 About Scott A. Hovanyetz

 Success in real estate requires a high level of responsiveness and skill at solving problems.
-As an associate in Katten's Real Estate practice, Scott Hovanyetz delivers on that need through a combination of experience — developed by working on a wide range of real estate transactions over the course of his career — and dedication to achieving the best outcomes for his clients.
+Scott Hovanyetz delivers on that need through a combination of creative problem solving, experience — developed by working on a wide range of real estate transactions over the course of his career — and dedication to achieving the best outcomes for his clients.

 Making real estate an investment to build on

-Prior to joining Katten, Scott was an associate at another large law firm.
-In law school, Scott served as a member of the Seton Hall Law Review and was elected to the Order of the Coif.
-Scott has also been published in JD Supra on the topic of New York State lawmakers considering proposals for nearly $7 billion in tax hikes that includes taxes on mezzanine and preferred equity financing and a tax on individuals with second homes in New York City (or a “pied-à-terre” tax).
+Scott has been published in JD Supra on the topic of New York State lawmakers considering proposals for nearly $7 billion in tax hikes that includes taxes on mezzanine and preferred equity financing and a tax on individuals with second homes in New York City (or a “pied-à-terre” tax).

 - Real estate equity and investments